 Hiawatha is a very small city located in the state of Kansas.
 With a population of 3,095 people and two constituent neighborhoods, Hiawatha is the 92nd largest community in Kansas.
-Hiawatha has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Hiawatha has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Hiawatha is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Hiawatha is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hiawatha who work in sales jobs (15.41%), teaching (10.88%), and office and administrative support (8.51%).
+Unlike some cities, Hiawatha isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hiawatha are a mix of both white- and blue-collar jobs.
+Overall, Hiawatha is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Hiawatha who work in sales jobs (10.85%), teaching (10.02%), and office and administrative support (8.61%).

 Also of interest is that Hiawatha has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Hiawatha home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hiawatha residents report their race to be White, followed by Native American.
-Important ancestries of people in Hiawatha include Irish, English, French , and Norwegian.
+Important ancestries of people in Hiawatha include Irish, English, Norwegian, and French .

 The most common language spoken in Hiawatha is English.
 Other important languages spoken here include Spanish and African languages.